Which Monarchies Have Coronations? What Succession Ceremonies Do Other Monarchies Have?

 King Tupou VI is crowned during the coronation ceremony, 2015

 Tonga has long been a monarchy and by the 12th century, Tonga and its Paramount Chiefs had a strong reputation throughout the central Pacific Ocean.
 Tonga became a kingdom in 1845.
-Eventually, after Tonga converted to Christianity, a European-style coronation ceremony was introduced.
+After Tonga converted to Christianity, a European-style coronation ceremony was introduced.
 However, a centuries-old traditional Tongan rite involving the ritual drinking of kava, a beverage made from the piper methysticum plant, a popular South Pacific drink that is used in ceremonies for relaxation, and the monarch receiving dozens of cooked pigs and baskets of food, has continued.
-The Tongan coronation was influenced by the British coronation.
+The British coronation influences the Tongan coronation.
 The ceremony is elaborate, complete with anointing with sacred chrism and regalia: a large gold crown, a scepter, and a throne.
 Interestingly, one of the Coronation Anthems, George Friedrich Handel composed for the coronation of King George II of Great Britain, the rousing Zadok the Priest which has been played at every British coronation ever since, was performed at King George Tupou V’s 2008 coronation by the Royal Maopa Choir in the Tongan language.
 The video below shows the performance and has some views of the king and the church.

 United Kingdom of Great Britain and Northern Ireland